ics414-teamorzo/TeamOrzo/README.md

 • you have a plan for implementing some aspects of recurring events (see below)

-The fourth check-in is worth 5 points.
+The **fourth check-in** is worth 5 points.
 You will demonstrate to the TA that:
 You have performed a usability test on your system with typical users.
 More on the format of the usability test is to come.

-The fifth and final deliverables, worth 5 points, are:
+The **fifth and final deliverables**, worth 5 points, are:

 • The URL for a 5 minute video demonstration of your final project.
 Your demo shall not be longer than five minutes.
 You can use jing.com, screencast-omatic.com, …., or if you are using a Mac, QuickTime, to capture your screen to